cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 }
 ```

 Let's start by the end and the `insert` method.
 It follows the same pattern, and uses the `updateWithParams` method to insert an article into the database.
 The SQL statement contains parameters injected using a JSON Array.
 Notice that the order of the parameter matters.
-When the insertion is done (in the handler), we close the connection if asked - this is because we are going to reuse method later.
-Finally, we completes or fails the `future` with, on success, a new `Article` containing the generated id.
-So if the insertion failed, we just forward the failure to the future.
+When the insertion is done (in the handler), we close the connection if requested (`closeConnection` parameter) - this is because we are going to reuse method later.
+Finally, we complete or fail the `future` with, on success, a new `Article` containing the generated id.
+So, if the insertion failed, we just forward the failure to the future.
 If the insertion succeed, we map it to an `Article` and complete the future with this value.

 Ok, let's switch to the `createSomeDataIfNone` method.
 Again same pattern.
 But here we need a bit of coordination.
 Indeed, we have need to check whether the database is empty first, and if so insert two articles.
 To check if the database is empty, we use `connection.query` retrieving all the articles.
 If the result is not empty, we create two articles that we insert using the `insert` method.
 To execute these two insertions, we use the `CompositeFuture` construct.
 So both actions are executed in concurrently, and when both are done (or one fails) the handler is called.
+Notice that the connection is not closed.

 ## Putting these pieces together

 It's time to assemble these pieces and see how it works.
 The `start` method needs to be updated to execute the following action:

-1. Retrieve the configuration
+1. Retrieve the configuration (already done)
-1. When the configuration is retrieve, create the JDBC client
+1. When the configuration is retrieve, create the JDBC client (already done)
 1. Retrieve a connection to the database
 1. With this connection, create the table if they do not exist
 1. With the same connection, check whether the database contains article, if not, insert some data